 To sum up, watch out for areas that you can learn and grow, be honest with compassion, and communicate out your problems with your partner in a wise, empathic way.
 Look past pride to see both sides of the issue and don’t rely on “meant to be” to carry your relationship until death do you part.

-Original article by Psychic Medium Andrea.
+Original article by Andrea Knight.
 Do not copy or distribute without author’s permission.